mondeja/mdpo/docs/rationale.rst

 allows markup characters without the need to force the translator to do mental juggling working with them.

-This implies a ``.po`` files translator capable of work with markup character templates using an editor which allows to create markups like editors do.
+This implies a ``.po`` files translator capable of work with markup characters templates using an editor which allows to create markups like editors do.
 But, this thing doesn't exists currently.